pizslacker/cpu-vuln/README.md

 # cpu-vuln

+C command-line program that runs soe `inline assembly` to retrieve the `msr` from the CPU, listing hardware mitigations.
-C command-line program that parses the Linux kernel's `sysfs` vulnerability directory and uses ANSI escape sequences to color-code the results.
+Then, it parses the Linux kernel's `sysfs` vulnerability directory and uses ANSI escape sequences to color-code the results.

 ### Compile:
 ```bash